coco8020/pareto-system/README.md

 # Pareto System
-This is an alphe version of the Pareto System.
+This is an alpha version of the Pareto System.
 More classes coming soon.